strategicmarket/dbmachine/README.md

 Update platform.json with the required uri ---
 > The object with isLive=false serves as the config for local mongodb ... no additional updates required

-> the object with isLive=true serves as the config for the cloud mongodb ... update this config file with required uri, userid and password from your MLAB deployed database
+> The object with isLive=true serves as the config for the cloud mongodb ... update this config file with required uri, userid and password from your MLAB deployed database

 2. Each client document contains the uri of their database which holds collections pertinent to the operation of their network.